kisibor/portfolio/dataviz3.md

-# Original data visualization
+# Original Data Visualization
 ![Alt text](IMG_6958D911A458-1.jpeg)

 The [original visualization](http://evict-response.earthtime.org/) is by Anne Wright, a Carnegie Mellon University researcher.
 The chart appears to be part of CMU Create Lab’s [eviction response initiative](https://www.cmu.edu/news/stories/archives/2020/november/earthtime-evictions.html).
 However, it is likely the visual was made for a separate presentation aimed at a population with advanced education.
 Overall, it is an informative chart for individuals with housing and evictions industry knowledge.
 I chose to redesign it to be more accessible to the general public.

-# First redesigns
+# First Redesigns
 ![Alt text](IMG-3978.jpg)

 As a part of my redesign process, I began by evaluating the chart’s effectiveness according to Stephen Few’s “Data Visualization Effectiveness Profile”.
 The major issues were with perceptibility because the abbreviations used are difficult for the uninitiated to understand.
 Additionally, the many colors and redundant use of lines dampen the beauty of the chart.
 These problems prompted me to reduce the use of the same type of representations (i.e., solid lines with Xs for the data points).
 The first redesigns changed the “hearings each week” variable from the solid green line in the original to a blue dashed line with boxes for data points.
 I also tried removing the dashed line altogether to create some distinction between the representation of variables.